Mike Pence defends Donald Trump over sexual abuse verdict - ExBulletin

 I think that’s a question for the American people.
 I really can’t comment on a judgment in a civil case, Pence replied.
 I have no knowledge of these matters and I am sure that the President will defend himself in this case.

-Former Vice President Mike Pence has been teasing a 2024 presidential race for months.
-He said he could make an announcement in the coming weeks.

-Former Vice President Mike Pence has been teasing a 2024 presidential race for months.
-He said he could make an announcement in the coming weeks.

 Pence, whom Trump supporters wanted to hang in the Jan.
-6, 2021, uprising after he refused demands by then-presidents to overturn the 2020 election result, later described it as another story focusing about my former running mate which I know is a big fascination for members of the national media, but I don’t think that’s where the American people are focused.
+6, 2021, uprising after he refused demands by then-presidents to overturn the 2020 election result, later described it as another story focusing about my former running mate which I know is a big fascination for members of the national media, but I don’t think that’s where the focus of the American people is.

 Burns noted that Trump was found liable by a jury of sex abusers.